lazerlabs/myTransformers/README.md

 - Volume
 - Close price
 - Number of transactions
-- Features are normalized independently for each stock in each file using z-score normalization
+- Features are normalized using global mean/std statistics calculated **only** from the training dataset files (Z-score normalization).

 ### Data Processing
 - Each file is processed independently
 - Stocks are handled independently within each file
 - Each stock's time series contributes multiple sequences based on sliding windows
 - Minimum required length for a stock's data is sequence_length + prediction_length
-- Statistics (mean, std) are calculated per stock per file for normalization
+- Global statistics (mean, std) are calculated across all training files and applied consistently to train, validation, and test sets.
-- Missing values are handled through forward filling
+- Missing values are handled by skipping sequences containing NaNs during data loading.

 ### Data Loading Strategy
 - Files are processed one at a time to minimize memory usage